Ratna Asmara: Life and career

-Directing

 In 1950, Ratna was commissioned by Djamaluddin Malik to direct the film Sedap Malam (Sweetness of the Night) for Malik's company Persari; Malik produced.
 Andjar wrote the screenplay.
 This made her the first female film director in the country.
 This was followed by two further films for the ethnic Chinese-owned Djakarta Film, both of which Andjar wrote: Musim Bunga di Selabintana (Spring in Selabintana) in 1951 and Dr Samsi in 1952.
+In an interview with Minggu Pagi, she said that she was influenced by her favorite Hollywood stars such as Greta Garbo, Barbara Stanwyck, Vivien Leigh, and Greer Garson.
+In 1952, Ratna divorced Andjar and married Suska, a former director and screenwriter turned diplomat.
+The couple had a two children and several grandchildren.

 In 1953, Ratna established Ratna Films, which had a single production, Nelajan (The Fishermen), before being rebranded Asmara Films.
 This new company produced Dewi dan Pemilihan Umum (Dewi and the Election) in 1954, with Ratna as director; this coincided with the first legislative elections in 1955.
 Ratna left Indonesia for Italy to study film in 1954.
-She died at her residence in Jakarta, in August 1968.

-Legacy
+In 1961, Suska became the Indonesian ambassador in Rangoon.
+He then transferred to India in 1964, where Ratna moved to New Delhi with him.

+Death and legacy

+Ratna suffered a heart attack while giving drinks to the demonstrators in New Delhi, India.
+She died at St. Carolus Hospital in Senen, Central Jakarta, on 10 August 1968, after suffered complication from a long period illness at the age of 55.
+Her funeral was held at Blok P Cemetery in Kebayoran Baru, South Jakarta, on the evening of 11 August, and was attended by Usmar Ismail.

-After Ratna, only five female directors appeared in Indonesian cinema until near the end of the 20th century: Roostijati, Citra Dewi, Sofia W.D., Ida Farida, and Rima Melati.
+After Ratna, only five female directors appeared in Indonesian cinema until near the end of the 20th century: Roostijati, Sofia W.D., Chitra Dewi, Ida Farida, and Rima Melati.
 These directors rarely, if ever, received the same recognition as their male counterparts; acting remained the only way for a woman in the industry to gain recognition.
 Indeed, during her directorial career Ratna received little support from male directors.

 After the fall of Suharto in 1998, the number of women directors has increased dramatically, with several of them receiving national and international recognition.
 The earliest in this generation are Mira Lesmana and Nan Achnas, who collaborated with several other directors in Kuldesak (1999).
 Further examples include Nia Dinata, who has had two of her films, Ca-bau-kan (2002) and Berbagi Suami (2006) submitted for an Academy Award for Best Foreign Language Film; Ucu Agustin has been described as "one of Indonesia’s top documentary filmmakers" and had her films screened internationally; while Djenar Maesa Ayu's Mereka Bilang, Saya Monyet!
 (2008) was on several lists of the best films of the year.